lightstep/lightstep-tracer-common/client.md

 parameters easy to interpret but difficult to tune.
 Third generation client libraries will be configured by a new set of parameters:

-Name               | Interpretation
+Name               | Interpretation (implemented by)
 ------------------ | --------------
-`max_memory`       | Number of bytes of memory buffered (top) `max_report_size`  | Limits the size of an outgoing report (bottom) `max_concurrency`  | Number of CPUs dedicated to sending reports (bottom) `max_flush_period` | Prevent sending more frequently (bottom)
+`max_memory`       | Number of bytes of memory buffered (Span recorder) `max_report_size`  | Limits the size of an outgoing report (Report builder) `max_concurrency`  | Number of CPUs dedicated to sending reports (Transporter) `max_flush_period` | Prevent sending more frequently (Span recorder)

-The `max_memory` parameter applies only to the top half of the library.
-Users should assume that each concurrent sender may use up to `max_report_size` of memory while sending reports.
+None of these settings apply when user-defined transport is selected.

+Clients using built-in transport may presume that the library consumes up to `max_memory` bytes of buffered spans plus up to `max_report_size` of memory per concurrent sender.
 The priorities listed above should be used to determine client behavior, without need for additional tuning parameters.

 #### Note about mobile platforms